Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 One is the bottom plate in which samples are located, the other is the lid heating pad.

-For the purposes of this section, assume we have the following already:
+For the purposes of this section, assume the following:

 .. code-block:: python